 Q: What about daycare?

 A: The district will follow existing policy and administrative procedure.
-If your daycare is within pay zone, you will pay for service.
+If your daycare is within a fee option zone, you may pay for service.
 The same goes for a safety zone: If your daycare is within a designated safety zone, bus transportation will be provided.

 Q: Are there alternate stops?